benjamincharity/CSS-Guidelines/README.md

 others with shorthand.
 E.g. if you only want to remove the bottom margin on an element then there is no sense in setting all margins to zero with `margin:0;`.

-Shorthand is good, but easily misused.
+Shorthand can be good, but is most often abused.

 ## IDs